SModelS/smodels/docs/manual/source/Tools.rst

 Usually the list of  *missing* or *outsideGrid* elements is considerably long.
-Hence, to compress this list, all |elements| differing only by their masses (with the same |final states|) or electric charges are combined into a *missing* or *outsideGrid* topology.
+Hence, to compress this list, all |elements| differing only by their masses (with the same |final states|) or electric charges are combined.
+Moreover, by default, electrons and muons are combined to light leptons (denoted "l"): gluons and light quarks are combined into jets.
-The *missing* topologies are then further classified (if applicable) into longCascade or asymetricBranches topologies.
+The *missing* topologies are then further classified (if applicable) into *longCascade* or *asymmetricBranches* topologies.

-The topologies for each of the four categories are then grouped according to the final state (for the *missingTopos* and *outsideGrid* classes) or according to the PDG ids of the mother masses (for the *longCascade* and *asymetricBranches* classes).
+The topologies for each of the four categories are then grouped according to the final state (for the *missingTopos* and *outsideGrid* classes) or according to the PDG ids of the mother masses (for the *longCascade* and *asymmetricBranches* classes).

 The topology coverage tool is normally called from within SModelS (e.g. when running :ref:`runSModelS.py <runSModelS>`) by setting **testCoverage=True** in the :ref:`parameters file <parameterFile>`.
 In the output, contributions in each category are ordered by cross section.
-By default only the ones with the ten largest cross-sections are shown.
+By default only the ones with the ten largest cross sections are shown.

 * **The topology coverage tool is implemented by the** `Uncovered class <../../../documentation/build/html/tools.html#tools.coverage.Uncovered>`_